-Using a data-first approach enabled by analytics and digital tools, EY US teams are able to deliver high-quality audits with independence, integrity, objectivity and professional skepticism.
-EY US also provided its audit professionals with additional training and enablement to help detect fraud.
+Using a data-first approach, enabled by analytics and digital tools, EY Canada teams continue to deliver high-quality audits with independence, integrity, objectivity and professional skepticism.
+The data-first approach also enhances EY teams' risk assessments.
+EY Canada also provides its audit professionals with additional training and enablement to help detect fraud.

 EYG member firms and their service lines are accountable for delivering high-quality engagements.
-EYG member firms' service lines manage the overall process for quality reviews of completed engagements and input for the quality of in-process engagements, which helps achieve compliance with professional standards and EY policies.
+EY member firms' service lines manage the overall process for quality reviews of completed engagements and input for the quality of in-process engagements, which helps achieve compliance with professional standards and EY policies.

-The Global Vice Chair of Assurance coordinates member firms' compliance with EY policies and procedures for services provided by Assurance.
+The Global Vice Chair of Assurance coordinates member firms' compliance with EY policies and procedures for services provided by EY Assurance services.